micron-language/specification/Readme.md

 The Micron programming language is derived from the Oberon+ programming language.
 The goal is to design a language well suited for systems programming with the power of C, but without its major disadvantages.

-The Micron intermediate language is derived from CIL (ECMA-335), but on a higher level, preserving the original control flow, but still suited for optimisation and translation to assembler, CIL or C.
+The Micron intermediate language is derived from CIL (ECMA-335), but on a higher level, preserving the original control flow, but still suited for optimisation and translation to assembler, CIL, LLVM IR or C.